States face pressure to ban race-based hairstyle prejudice

 “Passing the (the proposal) in New Mexico will have far-reaching implications to protect our diverse community from egregious acts of hatred,” Watson said.
 “Hair discrimination is racial discrimination.”

-New Mexico Black Lawyers Association President Aja Brooks said job offers have been rescinded to Black women in other states because of hairstyles and that students in New Mexico and in other states have been told in class by teachers their hair was a distraction.
+Aja Brooks, the New Mexico Black Lawyers Association president, said job offers have been rescinded to Black women in other states because of hairstyles and that students in New Mexico and in other states have been told in class by teachers their hair was a distraction.

 “Hair discrimination for people of color in New Mexico is real,” Brooks said.